 - Fumigation—Soil (FUS)

 - Horticulture—Interior (HRI)

 - Microbial Pest Control (MPC)—Requires category 14 certification

-- Mold Remediation (MRC)—Requires category 7 certification
+- Mold Remediation (MRC)—Requires category 7 certification or category 14 certification

 - Pest Control Consultant (PCC)

 - Public Health Mosquito Control (PHMC)—Requires category 8 certification

 - Weed Control—Right of Way and Industrial (WEC)

 - Wood Destroying Organisms (WDO)

 - Special (SPC) – required for any person who supervises branch operations for custom pesticide applications in situations and methods not covered under any other license category.